jongacnik/kirby2-spad/readme.md

 ## Todo

-The json response is pretty simple at the moment.
+The json response is pretty simple at the moment: recursively includes visible page data and files.
 Not sure if I'll make it more robust, but if I do...

 - [ ] Add page method
 - [ ] Make recursive optional